prateekm33/coins/README.md

 In the root directory, run `npm install` and then run `npm run dev`.

 ### Launch
-After startup, navigate to `http://localhost:3000` on a browser to load the application.
+Run `npm start` from the root directory and then navigate to `http://localhost:3000` on a browser to load the application.